DataDog/documentation/content/guides/process.md

 1. Create a manifest from the template at [dd-process-agent.yml](https://github.com/DataDog/dd-process-agent-install/blob/master/kubernetes/dd-process-agent.yml) with your API key.
 2. (optional) Modify any other settings in the yml file based on the standard [daemonset installation](http://docs.datadoghq.com/integrations/kubernetes/#installation-via-daemonsets-kubernetes-110).
-3. Create the daemonset and get the agent running in the cluster:
+3. Create the daemonset and get the Agent running in the cluster:

     ```$ kubectl create -f dd-process-agent.yml```

-You can confirm the agent pod is running with
+You can confirm the Agent pod is running with

     kubectl get daemonsets